MacKinnon has goal, assist as Avalanche beat Oilers 4-1

 Khaira opened the scoring in the first period.

-NOTES: Mikko Rantanen is nearing a return from a lower-body injury that’s sidelined him since late October.
+NOTES: Avalanche LW Andre Burakovsky didn’t play in the third period after sustaining an upper-body injury earlier in the game. … Mikko Rantanen is nearing a return from a lower-body injury that’s sidelined him since late October.
 He is practicing without restrictions and could rejoin the Avalanche for their home game Saturday against Chicago. … D Samuel Girard has appeared in 174 consecutive regular-season games, the longest active streak by an Avalanche player. … Sam Gagner leads the Oilers with 41 career points (15 goals, 26 assists) in 48 career games against the Avalanche. … Edmonton managed only two shots in the final period.

 UP NEXT